The Best Ways to Experience Morro Bay

 Yes, you can ride horses on the beach here.
 Guided horseback rides at Morro Strand State Beach let you take in the waves, dunes, and coastal views from the saddle.

-Not if you’re staying in town.
+Not if you’re staying in downtown.
 Downtown, the Embarcadero, and the waterfront are all walkable.
-For trips to places like Cambria, Hearst Castle, or Montaña de Oro, a car or regional bus makes things easier.
+For trips to places like Cambria, Hearst Castle, or Montaña de Oro, a car or regional bus is needed.

 Uber and Lyft do operate here, but availability can be limited, especially outside of peak season.
 Plan ahead or consider using the local bus routes.

 Yes.
-Golf cart rentals are available through Central Coast Carts and e-bike rentals can be found along the Embarcadero.
+E-bike rentals can be found along the Embarcadero.

 Yes.
 Parking is free in most areas of Morro Bay, including downtown and near the waterfront.
 Weekends and summer days can get busy, so walking or biking is often the best move.